 The Summer Hawks Program is an opportunity for incoming freshmen to gain a head start on their collegiate careers.
-As part of this summer program, students take a three credit general education program (GEP) course and participate in college life.
+As part of this summer program, students take a three credit general education program (GEP) or Business Core course (for business majors) and participate in college life.
 This not only introduces students to college-level coursework and to campus resources, but also permits students to take a reduced course load in the fall semester.

 The Summer Academic Program

 Summer Hawks participate in a three week academic program.
 Dates for Summer 2019 are June 30-July 18.
 Students who wish to attend Freshman Orientation must schedule to do so during one of the first two orientation dates.

 Economics 102 (Macroeconomics) and History 154 (Forging the Modern World) will be offered in Summer 2019.
 The economics course fulfills a Business Core requirement for business majors, while History 154 is required of all undergraduate students.